HVLepage/cavep-unah/_posts/2025-03-16-FourthUNAHvisit.markdown

 ## Remote sensing research / Investigación con teledetección

-*Drone Pilot License / Licencia de piloto de drones - The Peruvian visitors began their visit by obtaining their Drone Pilot Licenses from the UK Civial Aviation Authority (CAA).
+*Drone Pilot License / Licencia de piloto de drones - The Peruvian visitors began their visit by obtaining their Drone Pilot Licenses from the UK Civil Aviation Authority (CAA).
 This was done after reading through the various laws and safety measures surrounding drone operation and taking a 40-question exam (in english).
   The students then flew the drone and used the Live NDVI view to assess vegetation in agricultural fields near the Cavendish Laboratory.
   We discussed the use of drones for the students’ projects and how planned missions or manual flights could be used to acquire some of the data relevant to their research.